jacobclarke92/React-WebGL-Image-Editing-WIP-/README.md

 I'm using react for the UI and as a way of passing edit step info to the Renderer component.

+I've also created a node script to that uses headless-gl to render edits so it can be serverside.

 ## Installation

 For a start node.js + npm is requied.